 What did cowboys eat?

-Food in the old west during the early to mid 1800s would have been much better than your standard wilderness menu of pretty much anywhere else, with the huge amount of cattle raised in the country playing a big part of their diet.
+Food in the old west during the early to mid-1800s would have been much better than your standard wilderness menu of pretty much anywhere else, with the huge amount of cattle raised in the country playing a big part in their diet.

 Beef – fresh and preserved